What Is My Email IP Address? Exploring Your IP Reputation

 - You’ll find the IP address in the server or SMTP section.

-Note: This scenario usually works if you’re using an SMTP service, such as SendGrid.
+Note: This scenario usually works if you’re using an SMTP service.
 But if you’re using an ESP like Campaign Refinery, you’ll need to pay for a dedicated IP address separately.

 Email Marketing Platform

-If you’re using an email marketing platform, finding your IP address can vary since these platforms might use different IPs for different campaigns.
+If you’re using an email marketing platform, finding your IP address can vary since these platforms might use different IPs for different types of email campaigns.
 Typically, you’ll log into your account, open a recent campaign, and check its details or report section.
-Some platforms list the sending IP address directly in the campaign’s report or settings.
+Some platforms list the sending IP address directly in the email campaign report or within settings.

 Finally, if you’re on a corporate email system, the setup will be unique.
 The best way to find the email server’s IP address is to consult your IT department.
 Some corporations also have internal tools or portals to display this kind of information, but you’ll need special access.